jy3186/clabsi_project/new_data.md

 ## Conditional logistic regression

-Possible covariates: age, gender, hospitalization duration, central line placement duration…
+Possible covariates: age, gender (sex_c coded as 1 for female, 2 for male, 3 is unknown), central line placement duration (duration), hospitalization duration…

 First, using `mylogit` to do a logistic regression on the outcome variable (having blood culture positive) and on the predictor variable